aws-samples/aws-modern-application-workshop/module-4/README.md

 * Start Command: `npm start`

 #### Create the Cognito User Pool With Amplify
 After finishing installation, setup, and initialization, we'll add user authentication to our Angular app that uses **Amazon Cognito**.
-In addition to authenticationm, Cognito offers other user management utilities.
+In addition to authentication, Cognito offers other user management utilities.

 Run the following command to add authentication to the Angular app and also create the necessary resources in your AWS account:
 ```